jmascia/KLCPopup/README.md

 ```

 ###CocoaPods
-You can install KLCPopup easily with Carthage too
+You can install PopupKit easily with Carthage too

 ```
 github 'rynecheow/PopupKit'